patchmeifyoucan/javascript-samples/basics/excercises/README.md

 - create a *.js file and import the simplified HTTP client based on [Axios](https://github.com/axios/axios), it is already set up with the localhost address so you only have to care about addressing the API
 - go to Task 1 and try to solve it :)
 - possible solutions are provided in test files, try to avoid cheating as much as possible :)
+- the server saves your state to a file under [util](../util), just delete it if you want to start from scratch

 <details><summary>How do I use the HTTP client provided?</summary>